Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 What Is the Best IT Monitoring Tool for You?

-In any case, when choosing an IT monitoring software, the complexity of set up is a deciding factor.
-Some tools come with out-of-the box integration with your infrastructure components, while others require more effort to configure.
+In any case, when choosing IT monitoring software, the complexity of setup is one of the deciding factors.
+Some tools come with out-of-the-box integration with your infrastructure components, while others require more effort to configure.
+Again, our recommendation is to limit your selection only to the former.
+Your time is precious.

 You may be tempted to develop your own monitoring tools to avoid vendor lock-in and get more flexibility.
 However, in the long run, this will add to the complexity of maintaining your code base and will require additional effort each time you want to add new features.
 When it comes to build vs. buy, it’s always best to consider the relevant monitoring metrics and then buy an established monitoring tool to avoid additional complexities.

-If you want an inkling of what such a tool can do for you, check out Sematext Monitoring, our infrastructure monitoring tool that provides full-stack visibility for your IT environment.
+If you want to see what such a tool can do for you, check out Sematext Monitoring, our infrastructure monitoring tool that provides full-stack visibility for your IT environment.
 There’s a 14-day free trial available for you to try all its functionalities.
+No need to talk to anyone at Sematext if you don’t want to, and any costs will be displayed in the UI.

 You might also be interested in: